 As for the Chad bribery scheme in which $2m was paid to President Deby, it was aimed at securing oil deals in the poor West African nation.
 69-year-old Ho will be sentenced on March 14 and faces up to 65 years in prison.
 He was found guilty on seven of eight counts of bribery and money laundering by 12 jurors (nine women and 3 men).

 “Patrick Ho now stands convicted of scheming to pay millions in bribes to foreign leaders in Chad and Uganda, all as part of his efforts to corruptly secure unfair business advantages for a multibillion-dollar Chinese energy company,” said US attorney Geoffrey Berman.

 “As the jury’s verdict makes clear, Ho’s repeated attempts to corrupt foreign leaders were not business as usual, but criminal efforts to undermine the fairness of international markets and erode the public’s faith in its leaders.”

 The conviction of Ho comes just days after Museveni was given a corruption fight award at the 25th anniversary celebrations of Transparency International, Uganda Chapter in recognition of his efforts to fight against corruption.

-At the ceremony Museveni told the gathering that his own father was corrupt Mzee Amos Kaguta was corrupt because he had in possession at his home government branded veterinary medicines.
-Museveni said his fight against corruption had been frustrated by the people in civil service and politicians, who despite their good pay still steal public resources.
+At the ceremony, Museveni told the gathering that his own father Mzee Amos Kaguta was corrupt because, he, had in possession at his home, government branded veterinary medicines.
+Museveni said his fight against corruption had been frustrated by the people in civil service and politicians, who despite their good pay, still steal public resources.
 He said on December 10, he "will announce new measures in our renewed fight against corruption.
 That said, there is corruption in Uganda.
 It stems from the colonial times."

 "We also made the mistake of assuming that elected leaders would diligently serve in their people's interests.
 We gave people power to elect leaders, who instead of offering oversight have joined the corrupt class," Museveni said.